New England Journal of Medicine April 29, 2010

 Setting

-Outcome First occurrence of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.
+Outcome First occurrence of nonfatal myocardial infarction, nonfatal stroke, or death from cardiovascular causes

 Study Limitations